dlr-eoc/ukis-csmask/README.md

 ![Examples](img/examples.png)

 ## Example
 Here's an example on how to compute a cloud and cloud shadow mask from an image.
-Please note that here we use [ukis-pysat](https://github.com/dlr-eoc/ukis-pysat) for convencience image handling, but you can also work directly with NUMPY arrays.
+Please note that here we use [ukis-pysat](https://github.com/dlr-eoc/ukis-pysat) for convencience image handling, but you can also work directly with [numpy](https://numpy.org/) arrays.

 ````python
 from ukis_csmask.mask import CSmask